drd/jsxlate/README.md

 ## Examples

-Various examples are provided. `node server.js` will start a webpack dev server for each.
+Various examples are provided in the [jsxlate-loader repository](http://github.com/drd/jsxlate-loader). `node server.js` will start a webpack dev server for each.

 ### Simple